zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/sharing-forms.md

     ![The Form widget displays the Guest Survey form](./sharing-forms/images/05.png)

-## Obtaining the Form Using Its URL
+## Getting the Direct URL to a Form

 You must first publish a form before you can get a shareable link.
 Otherwise, you might see this warning message: